OKR vs KPI: What's the Difference — and Why Most Teams Get It Wrong

 So, when should you use one over the other?
 Here’s a simple breakdown to guide your decision:

 KPIs Track performance in steady-state operations.
-Think: revenue, churn, uptime, NPS.
-These are health metrics that should stay within a target range.
+Health metrics that should stay within a target range.
+Revenue, churn rate, uptime, NPS, weekly active users

 OKRs Drive change, improvement, or innovation.
-Use them when you're trying to grow, fix, launch, test, or improve something specific.
+Use when you're trying to grow, fix, launch, test, or improve something specific.
+Improve homepage conversion rate / Reduce onboarding time / Launch referral program

 Common Mistakes: Confusing OKRs and KPIs

-Even experienced teams sometimes blur the lines between OKRs and KPIs.
-Here are some of the most common mistakes - and how to avoid them:
+Even experienced teams blur the lines.
+Here are the most common mistakes — and how to fix them:

-Instead: Make sure every objective has a clear direction: Grow, Improve, Launch, Fix, etc. Pair that with key results that show progress toward that change.
+Fix: Make sure every Objective has a clear direction: Grow, Improve, Launch, Fix.
+Pair that with Key Results that show progress toward that change.

-Instead: Focus on the result you want, not just the actions you plan to take.
+Fix: Focus on the result you want, not the actions you plan to take.

-Instead: Push your team to define ambitious goals that will move the needle.
-Use OKRs to grow - not just to report.
+Fix: Push your team to define goals that will actually move the needle.
+Use OKRs to grow — not just to report.

 Final Thoughts